 As explained earlier different factors impact your freelance rates: skills, experience, demand for those skills.

 Determining what your annual income should be can help you calculate your hourly freelance rate.
 When doing this calculation, make sure to factor in your vacation time but also the non-billable hours such as create freelance proposals, invoicing your projects and finding new freelance projects.

-We have released this tool to visualize freelance designer and developer rates by experience level, skill, and geography.
+We have released this tool to visualize web design business owner, freelance designer and developer rates by experience level, skill, and geography.
 We’ll discuss how the tool was made, how to use it, some interesting findings, and its implications for the freelance industry.